Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 “Long-range plans engender the dangerous belief that the future is under control.”Max Gunther

 Transport planning usually addresses specific problems or broad transport concerns at a local level and has been traditionally a preoccupation of lower-tier governments (state, county, municipal).
 Because of this fact, transport planning is most developed in the urban sphere, and it is there where most experience has been gathered.
 The planning process, however, has several similarities with the policy process.
-Identifying a problem, seeking options, and implementing the chosen strategy are essential steps in planning as well.
-Because it tends to deal with localized problems, the solutions adopted in transport planning tend to be much more exact and specific than policy directives.
+Identifying a problem, seeking options, and implementing the chosen strategy are also essential steps in planning.
+Because it deals with localized problems, the solutions adopted in transport planning tend to be much more exact and specific than policy directives.

 The common perspective is that planning is the realm of the public sector, although the private sector owns and operates substantial transportation assets.
 This implies that planning can be undertaken by private transport actors, such as carriers, to manage their assets at a scale beyond that of the public sector.
 The time horizon is an important part of the planning process:

 - Strategic planning.
 A high-level long-term planning horizon that relies on strategic plans implementing a vision.
-They tend to be capital-intensive and focus on the development of large transport infrastructures such as highways and terminals.
-Strategic planning recognizes that there is a problem, such as the lack of capacity, and elaborates remediation policies and strategies.
-Policies can evolve due to economic and technological changes, so the necessity for an adaptable strategic planning environment.
+They tend to be capital-intensive and focus on developing large transport infrastructures like highways and terminals.
+Strategic planning recognizes a problem, such as the lack of capacity, and elaborates remediation policies and strategies.
+Policies can evolve due to economic and technological changes, so an adaptable strategic planning environment is necessary.

 - Tactical planning.
 Involves both financial and strategic planning, often reported through business plans.
-The budgeting for the allocation of resources to specific activities and projects is part of the financial planning process.
+Budgeting for allocating resources to specific activities and projects is part of the financial planning process.
 The time horizon usually involves three to five years and allocates resources to different activities to meet specific objectives.
 This assumes a competitive environment in which the allocation of resources will affect the structure and level of demand.

 Three basic approaches can be identified concerning the hierarchical decision structure of the planning process: